 Not Doing a Thorough Cleanse

 One of the last face washing mistakes to avoid is not doing it long enough or giving yourself a thorough cleanse.
 I know I’ve made this mistake for years and didn’t think twice about it.
-After doing some research, I learned that we’re supposed to wash our face for at least 60 seconds.
+After doing some research, I learned that we’re supposed to wash our faces for at least 60 seconds.

 You want to give your cleanser enough time to break down and dissolve makeup, dirt, and oil that have accumulated on your skin throughout the day.
 Sometimes, using your fingers to cleanse isn’t good enough.